HOW TO USE: Select at least 1 from the blue or grey boxes e.g. BOOK + #General-Reading

 Sharing and collaboration usage limits on the Starter plan?
 Share links: 1 active shared link - €11.89/ month for unlimited shared prototype links, PDF Exports and video exports.
 For students first year, ALL adobe apps (inc photoshop etc = US$239.88/yr.

 When you choose fonts for a CV or your portfolio, or for a project, the fonts are very important.
 One quick way to make an attractive readable choice, is to choose a font pair, one for the headings and one for the body copy.
-This link is just one example of a font pairing site, search for many more.
-Ths one is good because it has the google fonts.
+These links are just 2 examples of font pairing sites, search for others.
+These are good because they have google fonts which are free.

 These fonts are free to use in websites, and you can download them for use in your design software too.
 Generally I only offer google fonts to clients, because other fonts generally cost $ and technical fiddling is necassary